-Collection authority: The Census and Statistics Act 1905 and the Australian

-Bureau of Statistics Act 1975.
+Collection authority: the Census and Statistics Act 1905 and the Australian Bureau of Statistics Act 1975.

-Data compiler(s): Data are compiled by the Health section of the ABS.
+Data compiler(s): data are compiled by the Health section of the Australian Bureau of Statistics (ABS).

 Statistical confidentiality is guaranteed under the Census and Statistics Act 1905 and the Australian Bureau of Statistics Act 1975.
 The ABS notifies the public through a note on the website when an error in data has been identified.
 The data are withdrawn, and the publication is re-released with the correct data.
-Key users are also notified where possible.
+Key users are also notified where possible are also notified where possible.

-Timeliness: Collection interval/s: Patient experience data are collected annually with enumeration undertaken over the financial year.
+Timeliness: Collection interval/s: Patient Experience data are collected annually with enumeration undertaken over the financial year.

-Data available: The 2016-17 data used for this indicator became available from 14
+Data available: the 2016-17 data used for this indicator became available from 14